-It’s not been a particularly well kept secret that I’ve been working on a couple of new and exciting projects recently – Games Workshops have recently released a new edition of the LOTR/Hobbit SBG games, now known as the Middle-earth Strategy Battle Game1), but I’m thrilled to say that I have some real results to show for it now.
+It’s not been a particularly well kept secret that I’ve been working on a couple of new and exciting projects recently.
+Games Workshop have recently released a new edition of the LOTR/Hobbit SBG game (now known as the Middle-earth Strategy Battle Game1), and I am fully on the bandwagon.

 This whole crazy diversion2 began when a couple of folk from my every-other-Wednesday-night gaming club were saying that their Saturday night gaming club were talking about maybe getting a foot in the door with The Hobbit SBG through Battle Companies.
 Battle Companies is a neat little bolt-on system to The Hobbit which brings the (already skirmish sized) system down to a small warband of 4-7 or so models, with the potential to gain experience, hire new recruits and even take injuries or die between games – not dissimilar to other warband systems like Kill Team, Necromunda, etc. Because, clearly, I don’t have enough armies and systems on my hands right now, I thought this sounded like a really neat little pallet cleanser – I could paint up 5 or 6 little 25mm High Elves between finishing my Blood Bowl team and getting back onto my 30K projects, and I could scratch off that Elf itch that’s been slowly bubbling beneath the surface.
 It also didn’t hurt that my fiancé is a big ol’ Tolkien geek, and that her eyes would glaze over just that little bit less if I could show her painted models she might even recognise.
 Win, win, win and over in a jiffy.

 So, of course, I have just finished painting 1000pts+ of Rivendell, and I’m working on an Angmar force for the Evil faction as you read this.